-About 180,000 people die from fungal meningitis each year.
+Each year, approximately 180,000 people worldwide die from fungal meningitis.
 The leading cause of fungal meningitis is Cryptococcus neoformans (C. neoformans), a fungus that can infect the human brain.

-The only antifungal drug currently available for the treatment of this disease is amphotericin B. Although amphotericin B is effective against C. neoformans, treatment of meningitis caused by this fungus is still associated with high failure rates and unexplained recurrence of infection.
-Through research, researchers at the Institute of Microbiology of the Chinese Academy of Sciences have identified that glucose in the brain can suppress the antifungal resistance that C. neoformans has acquired through a protein called Mig1.
+The only antifungal drug currently available to treat this disease is amphotericin B. Although amphotericin B has effective bactericidal activity against C. neoformans, treatment of meningitis caused by this fungus still has a high failure rate and recurrent infections with no clear cause.
+Through research, researchers at the Institute of Microbiology of the Chinese Academy of Sciences have determined that glucose in the brain can counteract the antifungal resistance that C. neoformans possesses thanks to a protein called Mig1.

-The study showed that in mice, Mig1 inhibits the synthesis of ergosterol, a component of the fungal cell membrane and a target of amphotericin B. In addition, Mig1 also promotes the production of inositolphosphorylceramide, another component of the fungal cell membrane, which competes with amphotericin B for ergosterol, thereby limiting the drug's effect.
-The use of an inositolphosphorylceramide inhibitor in combination with amphotericin B improves the therapeutic efficacy against cryptococcal meningitis in mice.
+Studies have shown that in mice, Mig1 inhibits the synthesis of ergosterol—a component of fungal cell membranes and a target of amphotericin B. Additionally, Mig1 promotes the production of inositolphosphorylceramide—another component of fungal cell membranes that competes with amphotericin B for ergosterol, thereby limiting the drug's effect.
+The use of an inositolphosphorylceramide inhibitor in combination with amphotericin B improves the efficacy of treatment against cryptococcal meningitis in mice.

 Source